miracum/fhir-pseudonymizer/README.md

 Note that if the `domain` setting is omitted, and an ID or reference is pseudonymized, then the resource name is used as the pseudonym domain.
 For example, pseudonymizing `"reference": "Patient/123"` will try to create a pseudonym for `123` in the `Patient` domain.

+When using [Vfps](https://github.com/chgl/vfps), the `domain` setting can instead also be set as `namespace`.

-Note that all methods defined in [FHIR-Tools-for-Anonymization](https://github.com/microsoft/FHIR-Tools-for-Anonymization/) are supported.
+Note that all methods defined in [Tools for Health Data Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization) are supported.
 For example, to clamp a patient's birthdate if they were born before January 1st 1931 to 01/01/1930, use:

 ```yaml
 fhirPathRules: